HasanGoni/HasanGoni.github.io/_posts/2021-08-03-Basic image processing with opencv and PIL.md

 ![](/images/output_56_4.png)

-So quantization affect we can see the pil image
+So quantization affect we can see the in pil image.
+We can do it opencv image manually.

 # Color channel

 ## PIL

+We can individually see each channel image using ``split`` funciton

 ```python
 red, green, blue = pil_image.split()
 ```

+Now we have the varialbe (red, green, blue) which have the image of each channel separately.

+Let's see each channel side by side to compare it
 ```python

 get_concat_h(red, blue)
 ```